mrn-aglic/examples/airflow-new-features/dags/feat23/Readme.md

 - [x] Tree view replaced by Grid view (demonstrated by default)
 - [x] LocalKubernetesExecutor
 - [ ] Reuse of decorated tasks
+- [ ] Various Minor features:
+  - [ ] Store connections from JSON format

 The DAG local_kubernetes_executor is excluded from running with the other examples since it requires a local kubernetes cluster.
-To run the example, read the section LocalKubernetesExecutor and setup a locak kubernetes cluster.
+To run the example, read the section LocalKubernetesExecutor and set up a local kubernetes cluster.

 # LocalKubernetesExecutor